 You can buy on Lounge Pass* one-time entrance to Aspire Lounge located at the Helsinki Airport's Schengen area for a price of 22 British Pounds.
 The Lounge Pass also sells lounge vouchers to many other large airports worldwide for even under £20.
 These vouchers usually have no restrictions on peak hours and can be cancelled as your plans change.
 In this case, the money will be refunded.
 However, we recommend you to read their terms as they may have been modified them since our last review.

-To access Almost Home Lounge (non-Schengen area), you can buy a lounge voucher from LoungeBuddy's website* for 34 euros.
+To access Almost Home Lounge (non-Schengen area), you can buy a lounge voucher from LoungeBuddy's website for 34 euros but payment is only accepted with American Express.
 LoungeBuddy has a wide selection of lounges around the world, so you should check their range of services.
 Last time when we checked their conditions, the terms includes a free cancellation right, but we strongly recommend to check it yourself too.

 Prices have been checked 29.9.2018 and they may have changed.